Do you know how to read and understand your profit and loss statement? I’ll explain what a profit and loss statement is and how to read one.

 - Expenses – These are costs incurred to operate the business and provide products and services.
 They include fixed (i.e. overhead expenses) and variable costs.

 - Profit and Loss Statement (P&L) – This shows the net income or loss the business has incurred over a period of time (i.e. quarter or year).
-It is also referred as Income Statement.
+It is also referred to as Income Statement.

 Let’s take a look at an example to show what you should look for when reviewing your Profit and Loss Statement.